garrandall/popular-music-data/tracks/one-of-us--will-weep-tonight--patti-page.md

 In the hearts of two women that wait.

 Now one of us will weep tonight,
-One of us wont sleep tonight,
+One of us won't sleep tonight,
 One of us will walk forth tomorrow,
 One of us a happy life
 One of us a lonely life